-Nearly 60% of all patients in the US exist in one of our systems and you're information is 100% for sure compromised.
-Multiple security breaches occured during my time there both internal and external.
-Despite this and the massive amount of HIPAA data that was stolen (think Equifax levels of information stolen BUT they also stole your credit card numbers and your patient records) the company has not changed their policies at all.
-They have no network security to speak of and most pharmacies that use the software are protected by a single 4 character password that is so easy to guess it frequently is cracked by accident.
+Nearly 60% of all patients in the US exist in one of our systems and your information is 100% for sure compromised.
+Multiple security breaches occurred during my time there both internal and external.
+Despite this and the massive amount of HIPAA data that was stolen (think Equifax levels of information stolen BUT they also stole your credit card numbers and your patient records) the company has not changed its policies at all.
+They have no network security to speak of and most pharmacies that use the software are protected by a single 4-character password that is so easy to guess it frequently is cracked by accident.

 The company regularly hires contractors with no background checks and no drug testing.
 They are immediate, on day 1, given full backend access to all pharmacy systems that use our software.
 In order to learn the software, they are taught to create false patient, doctor, and RX records, sometimes in live store environments without the stores' consent or knowledge.
 Multiple employees have been caught creating false controlled substance scripts in pharmacies in the area then picking them up after work even going so far as to create fake insurance payments so it looks like the store is getting paid.
 Most independently owned pharmacies make do not track actual earnings.
 I don't understand how they're in business.